-Product Specifications- the lengths (and volumes, and pressures and insulation values etc.) to which Sea to Summit goes to help consumers understand our products.
+Product Specifications- the lengths (and volumes, pressures and insulation values etc.) to which Sea to Summit goes to help consumers understand product performance.

 We are, apparently, living in the Information Age.
 At least, according to something I read on the internet, we are.
 This in itself may be part of the problem – not everything which appears on the internet turns out to be true.

 Along with the lack of reliability of some data, there’s also the sheer volume of information presented to consumers.
 A colleague likens this to penguins on an ice floe – in times past, the mental ice floe was big enough to contain all the penguins who might happen by, but nowadays if a new idea (or penguin) should pop up, one of the existing penguins has to jump off.
 (Don’t worry; this is merely a metaphor; no penguins were harmed in the making of this analogy).